mahmoudparsian/data-warehousing-and-business-intelligence/resources/class_lectures/week_03_SQL_for_Data_Cleanup_and_Analysis/week_03_Practice_SQL_JOINs.md

 	But that’s just the start.

-	4. To pinpoint our musical duo, Alice and Bob, we’ll bring in the WHERE clause, filtering the data to focus exclusively on them.
+	4. To pinpoint our musical duo, Alex and Jane, we’ll bring in the WHERE clause, filtering the data to focus exclusively on them.